Sergio00166/OEPWS/README.md

 Includes my pBTE custom text editor and my pySysBench CPU stability and benchmark tool

 And if you write native windows commands "works".<br>
-Write # before the command and it will executed on the windows native powershell
+Write # before the command and it will executed on the windows native cmd

-To run an executable from the current directory write before the file ".\\"

-If the absolute/relative path of the executable contains space you must write that part of the path within '' like C:\\'Program Files'\Program

 Extra: if you type the name of an executable without the .exe, this shell will look for it and execute it with the commands provided via CLI